ernestoK-2000/stats-preview-card-component/README.md

 ### Continued development

 I want to focus more in responsiveness.
-Cellphones are used everywhere and a Mobile First Aprouch is definetly something I want to try out.
+Cellphones are used everywhere and a Mobile First Approach is definitely something I want to try out.

 ### Useful resources